-The Office has a Code of Professional Conduct to encourage staff to maintain high professional standards and ensure a professional work environment.
-The Code is intended to be a general statement of philosophy, principles and rules regarding conduct for employees of the Office, who have a duty to conduct themselves in a professional manner and to strive to achieve the highest standards of behaviour, competence and integrity in their work.
+The Office has a Code of Professional Conduct to ensure that staff maintain high professional standards and keep up a professional work environment.
+The Code is intended to be a general statement of philosophy, principles and rules regarding conduct for employees of the Office.
+Our employees have a duty to conduct themselves in a professional manner and to strive to achieve the highest standards of behaviour, competence and integrity in their work.